Old Main panorama, WWI Era

 Presidential Term: 2013 - 2022

 Dr. Troy D. Hammond brought visionary leadership to the College during an exciting time of expansion as well as substantial external challenges.
 Hammond launched his presidency with the bold Brilliant Future Campaign—a $150 million fundraising initiative that brought sweeping physical changes to campus, including construction of the Dr. Myron Wentz Science Center and the Dr. Myron Wentz Center for Health Science & Engineering; the addition of New Hall, a 229-bed residence hall; a full-scale conversion of the previous science building into the School of Business & Entrepreneurship facility; and a major renovation of Oesterle Library to incorporate an innovative Learning Commons.
 Hammond also created the Cardinal Sustainability Fund which led to significant LED lighting and solar projects around campus.
 Hammond oversaw the transition from a three-term academic calendar to semesters; a new general education curriculum; the founding of the College’s engineering programs; significant expansion of the College’s graduate health science programs; and the acquisition of Shimer College, which led to the Shimer Great Books School at North Central College.
 During Hammond’s tenure, several Cardinal athletic programs soared to new heights including the College’s first-ever football national championship in 2019; multiple national championships in cross country, track & field, and women’s triathlon; and the introduction of men's volleyball and lacrosse, and women's triathlon, bowling and wrestling, bringing the number of varsity sports to 27—the most of any school in the College Conference of Illinois & Wisconsin.
 He also served as the Chair of the President’s Council of NCAA Division III athletics.
 Hammond elevated diversity as a key strategic imperative, launching a President’s Task Force to address key issues and appointing the College’s first Chief Diversity Officer.
 Hammond also guided the College’s response to COVID-19, positioning the institution to operate and fulfill its mission throughout the global pandemic while prioritizing the health and well-being of the campus community.
-Hammond now serves as an Advisor to the Board of Trustees while the College searches for its next permanent president.
+After his tenure as president, Hammond served as an Advisor to the Board of Trustees while the College searched for its next permanent president.

 Our History, Our Future